TrshPuppy/obsidian-notes/computers/linux/linux-processes.md

 ```
 ## Process Automation
 ### cron
-`cron` is a process which is started on boot and can be interacted with via `crontab`. #Crontab is responsible for facilitating and managing *cron jobs*.
+`cron` is a process which is started on boot and can be interacted with via `crontab`. [crontab](/CLI-tools/linux/crontab.md) is responsible for facilitating and managing *cron jobs*.

 A crontab is a special file with *formatting recognized by the `cron` process*.
 Crontabs require 6 specific values: